jharwell/sierra/docs/CONTRIBUTING.md

 - ylabel: The label of the Y-axis of the graph.

-- temporal_var: List of names of columns within the temporal variance .csv that should be included on the graph.
-Can be omitted if no variance should be plotted in addition to the columns in the .csv.

 To add a linegraph, simply add a new entry to the config file that will be parsed by SIERRA in an appropriate category (notice that the categories map back to the collectors/generate .csv files in FORDYCA).
 Linegraphs are appropriate if: